New Paleobotany Book!

 Eutracheophytes are the clade of plants with true vascular tissue (i.e. xylem/phloem).
-This group includes all vascular plants, such as clubmosses, ferns, conifers, and flowering plants, but also an ancestral group called the cooksonioids.
-These basal eutracheophytes had tracheids that had a different wall construction than modern forms. n.b., this term applies to both xylem and phloem, but because of poor preservation of soft phloem tissues, most fossil taxa are included in this group based upon the secondary wall thickenings of the xylem.
+This group includes all vascular plants, such as clubmosses, ferns, conifers, and flowering plants, but also (sometimes) an ancestral group called the cooksonioids.
+Basal eutracheophytes had tracheids that had a different wall construction than modern forms.
+N.b., this term applies to both xylem and phloem, but because of poor preservation of soft phloem tissues, most fossil taxa are included in this group based upon the secondary wall thickenings of the xylem.

 True vascular plants